-interest in the settings of Dickens' work, this publication—richly illustrated with archival materials and Graham Salter's original photography—gives fascinating insight into the life this great writer by placing Dickens in his favorite domestic contexts.
+A valuable resource for anyone with an interest in the settings of Dickens's work, this publication—richly illustrated with archival materials and original photography—gives fascinating insight into the life this great writer by placing Dickens in his favorite domestic contexts.